Recent Conference participation by Steven Fraser

 Five knowledge transfer strategies, developed over a period of 25 years at four Global 1000 companies (HP, Cisco, Qualcomm, and Nortel), are described in the context of mitigating R&D challenges associated with duplicated effort, product quality, and time-to-market.
 These strategies continue to be refined and applied at Innoxec.
 The five strategies accelerate innovation through knowledge sharing, in contrast to licensing tangible intellectual property rights (IPR) such as patents, trade secrets, and copyrights.
 The five strategies are based on corporate tech forums, conference panels, exploratory workshops, research reviews (at universities and companies), and talent exchanges.
 These strategies accelerate company innovation, by incubating cross-company R&D collaborations, capturing organizational memory, cultivating and leveraging external research partnerships, and feeding company talent pipelines.

-Panel: Software Profession Dimensions of Diversity, Equity, and Inclusion (DEI)
+Software Profession Dimensions of Diversity, Equity, and Inclusion (DEI)

 Principles of diversity, equity, and inclusion (DEI) are important across academia, industry, and government, yet progress has been uneven.
 As individuals, we tend to evaluate others in terms of our own norms, beliefs, and standards.
 We also tend to find comfort in likeness.
 History has demonstrated that it is difficult to share power and the faces on organization charts often don’t change with any regularity.
 Change also encounters political obstacles, particularly when relying solely on “representationalism” to increase diversity.
 Dimensions of DEI tend to fall into two categories.
 Some dimensions are visible characteristics - age, color, gender, and physical ability.
 But others are less visible - education, ethnicity, experience, gender identity, heritage, language, national origin, occupation, political beliefs, mental ability, religious beliefs, sexual orientation, veteran status, etc. An understanding of the past can help us understand how DEI efforts have fallen short or failed.